- Case Studies

 These walls are designed for both internal and global stability.

-A geo-grid is used in this system to full wrap the front face.
+A geo-grid is used in this system to fully wrap the front face.
 The Filtrexx soxx allows vegetation to grow out of it making the wall blend into the natural terrain as many plant species can be grown in it.

 Drainage is installed behind the wall then the grid is laid and a Filtrexx soxx is installed on the front face line.
 Fill is then placed and compacted on top of the grid and the grid is then wrapped back into the wall.
 The process is repeated until the wall height is reached.